If you want to create beautiful still life photographs that evoke emotions and tell a story, you need a mix of creativity and skills.

 – How to manipulate natural light with reflectors to create airy and bright still life images, and dark & moody ones.

-– How to edit your photographs using Lightroom
+– How to edit your photographs using Lightroom, and choose editing tools to bring your aesthetic vision to life.

-Visual Storytelling 2: photography & editing essentials is a 6-weeks course to help you understand how your camera works, and create beautiful still life photographs that tell a story.
+Visual Storytelling 2: photography & editing essentials is a self-paced class to help you understand how your camera works, and use natural light, composition guidelines, and editing tools to create beautiful still life photographs that tell a story.

 Week 1 – This part of the course is dedicated to learning about exposure and getting familiar with manual and aperture priority shooting modes, and different file types.
 You’ll learn how to use the main camera settings (aperture, shutter speed, ISO) as creative tools to help you tell your story.